Spread of the corona virus in LatviaCurrently: 29.8 new infections per day per 100,000 inhabitants

 5 percent of newborns are underweight.

-The medical care provided by doctors and hospitals in Latvia is above average and even exceeds the average achieved in the EU countries.
+The medical care provided by doctors and hospitals in Latvia is above average and also exceeds the average achieved in the EU countries.
 The country provides 5.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 6,110 physicians in Latvia, there are about 3.19 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.